talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to acknowledge the contributions from Andrew Alston, Dale Carder, Bruno Decraene, Joel Halpern, Bruno Hassanov, Alvaro Retana, and Eric Vyncke.
+The authors would like to acknowledge the contributions from Andrew Alston, Dale Carder, Bruno Decraene, Dhruv Dhody, Joel Halpern, Bruno Hassanov, Alvaro Retana, Eric Vyncke, and Zafar Ali.